-I know that it is not possible to jog along the beach on every tournament.
-For that purpose I always travel with my Yoga Mat.
+I know that it is not possible to jog along the beach at every tournament.
+For that purpose, I always travel with my Yoga Mat.
 This allows me to do a short workout in my room if I have no alternatives.

-Make sure to stick to that routine no matter what (it only takes 7-15 minutes!) and you will already see a big improvement in stress relieve.
+Make sure to stick to that routine no matter what (it only takes 7-15 minutes!) and you will already see a big improvement in stress relief.

 This is a theme I could research and write about for hours and days.
-Since I started working with a Nutritionist I have a total different body feeling and overall well-being.
+Since I started working with a Nutritionist I have a totally different body feeling and overall well-being.

 I will certainly go into more details another time, let me give you just the most important things for now:

 - Do not over-eat in the evening: